kendrakleber/WA4WP-Beta/README.md

 You can show a default restricted message to visitors who are trying to access pages which they do not have access to.
 This message will be displayed to logged in members who do not have access to a restricted page.

 ![image11](https://user-images.githubusercontent.com/458134/110493644-cf9a3c80-80c0-11eb-8210-26380f967b83.png)

+Be sure to include the shortcode below to the bottom of your message:

 ```
 [wa_login login_label="Login/Reset Password" logout_label="Logout" redirect_page="/membership/member-hub/"]